tur-nr/node-jspeech/README.md

 #### Alternatives, Weights and Groups

 Alternatives allow variations of different rules and/or rule tokens.
 This allows for a more complex grammar format.
-Use the `.alt` method to create different alternatives.
+Use the `.alt()` method to create different rule alternatives.

 ```javascript
 grammar.alt('cities', ['London', 'Sydney', 'Tokyo']); // <cities> = London | Sydney | Tokyo;